BeWelcome/rox/INSTALL.md

 2. You can choose to install using A) Docker and Docker Compose or B) Installation step by step of BW-Rox (GNU/Linux) (see below)

-## A) Install using Docker and Docker Compose
+## Install using Docker and Docker Compose

-The docker configuration is still in-progress, and is currently missing the setup of the sphinx search functionality (essential for using all of the search functionality in the app).
-Until configuration is complete, local installation is recommended.

 ### Requirements